dudozermaks/sudoku/README.md

 #### Before v1.0

 * Improve statistics.
-Add diagrams, GitHub-style activity charts
+Add diagrams, GitHub-style activity chart (done)
-* Add more guides
+* Add more guides (for now: skip)
-* Transform UI.
-Create separated pages for almost every button on main screen
+* Transform UI (done).
+Create separated pages for almost every button on main screen (for now: skip)
 * Add backwards-compatibility for statistics and saves (done using [Hive](https://pub.dev/packages/hive))

 #### After

+* Add other types of Sudoku
 * Add MORE animations (never enough...)
 * Write documentation (for developers)
 * Add hints (fairly simple, everything is already in Sudoku crate, just need to connect it to the UI part)
 * Publish somewhere
 * Translate guides
+* Automate app screenshots

 #### Very after